ng-Classic/ng-classic/aio/content/tutorial/first-app/first-app-lesson-04.md

     *   Use the *live example* in StackBlitz, where the StackBlitz interface is your IDE.
     *   Use the *download example* and open it in your IDE.

-If you haven't reviewed the introduction, visit the [Introduction to Angular Classictutorial](tutorial/first-app) to make sure you have everything you need to complete this lesson.
+If you haven't reviewed the introduction, visit the [Introduction to Angular Classic tutorial](tutorial/first-app) to make sure you have everything you need to complete this lesson.

 If you have any trouble during this lesson, you can review the completed code for this lesson, in the <live-example></live-example> for this lesson.